 The preconditioner vectors are sorted in decreasing order of μ_i , and all vectors for which $\mu_i < 1$ are rejected.
 These vectors cannot be good approximations to eigenvectors of the Hessian matrix, since the eigenvalues of the Hessian matrix are all greater than or equal to one.
-A final refinement to the calculation is to reduce large values of μ_i to a maximum of R_MAX_CNUM_PC (typically 10).
-This was found to be necessary in practice to avoid ill-conditioning the minimization.
+A final refinement to the calculation is to reduce large values of μ_i to a maximum of typically 10.
+This was found to be necessary in practice to avoid ill-conditioning the minimisation.